ucdavisdatalab/workshop_introduction_to_version_control/docs/03_installing-git.md

-offensive terms like "master" and "slave" to describe technology, and changing such terms is part of a [wider push](https://sfconservancy.org/news/2020/jun/23/gitbranchname/) to move away from the framework it implies.
+offensive terms like "master" and "slave" to describe technology, and changing such terms is part of a [wider push](https://sfconservancy.org/news/2020/jun/23/gitbranchname/) to move away from the framework they imply.
 This is a small change, but we at the DataLab believe that, in all instances, language matters.

 To make this change, run: